oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Common Path Expressions

 One or more "common path expression" may be declared at the beginning of the query.
-These can be seen as macros that allow for expression more complex regular expressions.
+These can be seen as macros that allow for expressing complex regular expressions.

-A path pattern declaration starts with the keyword `PATH` and is followed by the name for the path pattern, the assignment operator `AS` and a path pattern.
+A path pattern declaration starts with the keyword `PATH`, followed by an expression name, the assignment operator `AS`, and a path pattern consisting ofat least one vertex.
 The syntactic structure of the path pattern is the same as a path pattern in the `MATCH` clause.

 An example is as follows: